Three Ways to Improve Availability of First Mile and Last Mile Over the Internet

 Though these features improve the performance of an entire gamut of cloud applications, the ones that benefit the most are UCaaS applications.
 Voice and video are very susceptible to latency and delays.
 Besides, any disruption to the link results in dropped calls; re-establishing the call takes a few minutes if not seconds.
 This delay affects the user experience and perception of quality.

-Watch the below video to see these features in action and compare the performance of video streaming with and without these features.
+Watch the below video to see how Aryaka overcomes the last mile internet limitations and see these features in action and compare the performance of video streaming with and without these features.